ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/synchronization/how-it-works.markdown

 by specifying in `Raven-Synchronization-Lock-Timeout` configuration.
 If the synchronization limit reaches the timeout value, then accessing the file will automatically unlock it.
 By default the synchronization timeout is 10 minutes.

-{INFO: Keeping synchronization}
+{INFO: Transactional locking}
 Checking whether a file is already locked and a lock operation are made in a single transaction.
 There is no option that two servers will synchronize a file with the same name simultaneously.
 Taking the lock by a first one will prevent from syncing the second one.
 {INFO/}

 ##Synchronization aborts

-In contrast to a destination system, a source does need to lock a file during the synchronization.
+In contrast to a destination system, a source does not need to lock a file during its synchronization.
 You are able to read and modify it.
-However if any file modification made in the middle of the synchronization, it will abort the active synchronization process and retry it with a new version.
+However if a modification of currently synchronized file is made, then the active synchronization process will be aborted and retried with its new version.

 ##Handling failures and restarts

-RavenFS has been designated to work with large files, so some synchronizations can take quite a long time.
-Especially in the case when a new file was uploaded and then the source has to transfer the entire file to destination nodes.
-It makes that some failures might be caused by network problems or restarts of destination servers.
-The Raven File System ensures that every file change will be reflected on the destination even though any failure happens or the destination won't be available for a long time.
-In order to make sure that no updates were missed it uses the following mechanisms:
+RavenFS has been designated to work with large files.
+File synchronizations can take quite a long time, especially if it synchronizes a first file version because then it needs to transfer entire file content to destination nodes.
+It can happen any synchronization failure meanwhile caused by a network problem or a remote machine restart.
+Raven File System ensure that both files (source and remote versions) will have eventually the same name, content and metadata even in a presence of any failure or temporary unavailability of a destination file system.
+In order to make sure that no file change is missed, it uses the following mechanisms:

-TODO arek

-* Tracking last ETag
+* `Etag` tracking - the successful synchronization stores `Etag` of just synchronized file (provided by a source) on a destination side.
-Every successful synchronization on the destination side stores an ETag number of already synchronized file.
-If the source determines what files require the synchronization it asks the destination about last ETag seen from that server.
+If the source file system determines which files require to be synchronized, it asks the destination for `Etag` of the last received file from it.
-ETags used in RavenFS are sequential, so we just need to synchronize files with greater ETag that last seen.
+Any modification of a file increases its `Etag` (`Etags` are sequential), so we just need to synchronize files that have `Etags` greater than the one returned by the destination.

-###Confirmations
-Every synchronization must be confirmed.
-After a synchronization cycle the source stores what files was synchronized.
-In next cycle it asks the destination about status of the already acomplished synchronizations.
-If the synchronization failed the file is synchronized again.
+* confirmations - every synchronization must be confirmed.
+After a synchronization cycle the source file system keeps info about just synchronized files.
+Next synchronization task run starts from asking a destination about status of already accomplished synchronizations.
+If it answers that a file synchronization has failed then a file will be added to the synchronization queue again.

-###Periodic running
-The synchronization task runs every 10 minutes.
+* periodic runs - the synchronization task runs every 10 minutes.